WhoDB CLI

 Features:

-- Schema-aware autocomplete (tables, columns, keywords)
+- Schema-aware autocomplete (tables, columns, keywords, snippets)

 - Multi-line editing